-The benefits also include certain post-employment medical and prescription drug benefits to non-supervisory union employees who had satisfied the eligibility requirements in the applicable collective bargaining agreement.
+The benefits also include certain post-employment medical and prescription drug benefits to non-supervisory union employees who had satisfied the age and/or Credited Service eligibility requirements in the applicable collective bargaining agreement.
+Credited Service (Credited Service) is defined as one year of service earned when an employee works 1,650 hours or more in a calendar year.

-- For Local 30 professionals who were hired prior to January 1, 2011 and Local 250 and 77 employees who were hired prior to February 1, 2016, the earlier of completion of 20 years of Credited Service or the later of attainment of age 60 and completion of 10 years of Credited Service.
-The last five years of Credited Service must be with the Commission. - For Local 30 professionals who were hired on or after January 1, 2011 and Local 250 and 77 employees who were hired on or after February 1, 2016, the earlier of completion of 30 years of Credited Service or the later of attainment of age 60 and completion of 25 years of Credited Service.
+- For Local 30 professionals who were hired prior to January 1, 2011 and Local 250 and 77 employees who were hired prior to January 27, 2016, the earlier of completion of 20 years of Credited Service or the later of attainment of age 60 and completion of 10 years of Credited Service.
+The last five years of Credited Service must be with the Commission. - For Local 30 professionals who were hired on or after January 1, 2011 and Local 250 and 77 employees who were hired on or after January 27, 2016, the earlier of completion of 30 years of Credited Service or the later of attainment of age 60 and completion of 25 years of Credited Service.
 The last 10 years of Credited Service must be with the Commission.